buzzy3/graylog-zabbix-alert-monitor/README.md

 * `bin/heartbeat.pl` runs approx. every minute to update the heartbeat item in zabbix
 * `bin/discovery.pl` runs approx. every minute to add/remove graylog streams in zabbix

-Configuration is passed by setting the `CONFIG` environment variable to a valid JSON-object.
-You can find an example below.
+Configuration is passed by setting the `APP_CONFIG` environment variable to a valid JSON-object.
+You can find an example inside this repository.

 Pass `MOJO_VERBOSE=1` to show command execution details.